 The main library on campus is the John K. Mullen of Denver Memorial Library.
 The library system houses more than 1.3 million books and print volumes, provides access to tens of thousands of electronic journals and books.
 The University is also a partner in the Washington Research Library Consortium (WRLC), providing the Catholic University community with access to the library resources of the region’s major universities.

 Librarians help students, faculty and staff with reference questions by phone, in person, by email, and through instant messaging and are available for research consultations and library instruction.

 The special collections of the university support advanced research and preserve our rare and unique heritage.
-The American Catholic History Research Center and University Archives curates University records, manuscript collections, and audiovisual materials which document the history of Catholics in America and the history of Catholic University.
+Special Collections curates University records, manuscript collections, and audiovisual materials which document the history of Catholics in America and the history of Catholic University.
 Rare Books and Special Collections contains materials ranging from medieval manuscripts to modern first editions and supports a wide variety of disciplines.
 The Semitics/Institute of Christian Oriental Research (ICOR) library supports research on the languages of the Bible and the ancient Near East.
 The heart of the Oliveira Lima Library are the manuscripts, pamphlets, books, and artwork left to the University early in the 20th century by Manoel de Oliveira Lima, a Brazilian diplomat and historian.

 John K. Mullen of Denver